Gavial-Gracemere Road – Lawrie Street Upgrade (LSU) project

 Consultation with key local stakeholders has commenced and engagement with the broader community will continue throughout the design phase and into construction.

 Works will be completed during the day when possible.
 Due to the nature of the works and the proximity to traffic, some activities will need to be completed at night to ensure the safety of motorists and workers.
-Please call 13 19 40 or visit QLD Traffic for up-to-date traffic and travel information.
+Please call 13 19 40 or visit QLD Traffic for up-to-date traffic and travel information during construction.

 - September 2020: Commence pre-construction activities